-Morris Hirshfield Rediscovered will reintroduce a singular self-taught artist of the 1930s and 1940s to contemporary audiences.
-As the sole venue for this exhibition, AFAM’s presentation is the most comprehensive gathering of Hirshfield’s work ever assembled.
-Featuring loans from private and public collections, the exhibition features over 40 of the self-taught artist’s paintings, including iconic works such as Girl with Flowers, Stage Beauties, Parliamentary Buildings, and Inseparable Friends.
+Celebrated as one of the year’s best by The New York Times, The Wall Street Journal, and Hyperallergic, the exhibition represents the most comprehensive gathering of Hirshfield’s work ever assembled.
+It featured over 40 of the self-taught artist’s paintings, including iconic works such as Girl with Flowers, Stage Beauties, Parliamentary Buildings, and Inseparable Friends.

-On September 23 at 4:30 pm Richard Meyer will be hosting a book signing event at the Museum.
-The book is available to purchase at the Museum and in our online Shop.
-Become a member today and receive a 10% discount on the book and all purchases
+Richard Meyer’s book, Master of the Two Left Feet: Morris Hirshfield Rediscovered is available to purchase at the Museum and in our online Shop.
+Become a member today and receive a 10% discount on the book and all purchases.

-Morris Hirshfield Rediscovered is supported in part by the Lily Auchincloss Foundation, the David Berg Foundation, the Salo W. and Jeannette M. Baron Foundation, the David Davies and Jack Weeden Fund for Exhibitions, the Stacy C. Hollander Fund for Exhibitions, The Gladys Krieble Delmas Foundation, the Robert Lehman Foundation, the Wyeth Foundation for American Art, the New York City Department of Cultural Affairs in partnership with the City Council, and the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature.
+Morris Hirshfield Rediscovered was supported in part by the Lily Auchincloss Foundation, the David Berg Foundation, the Salo W. and Jeannette M. Baron Foundation, the David Davies and Jack Weeden Fund for Exhibitions, the Stacy C. Hollander Fund for Exhibitions, The Gladys Krieble Delmas Foundation, the Robert Lehman Foundation, the Wyeth Foundation for American Art, the New York City Department of Cultural Affairs in partnership with the City Council, and the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature.
 Learning and engagement programs are sponsored in part by Con Edison, the National Endowment for the Humanities, and the Sparkjoy Foundation.

 - The New York Times